 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
 The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the executive directors of the Company who make strategic decisions.

-The executive directors of the Company have determined that the Group only has one major operating segment which is the sales of asphalt mixing plants, spare parts and modified equipment, sales of recycled asphalt pavement ("RAP") crushing equipment and sales of LiuGong Asphalt Plant ("LAP") series asphalt mixing plants and operating lease income of asphalt mixing plants.
+The executive directors of the Company have determined that the Group only has one major operating segment which is the sales of asphalt mixing plants, spare parts, other asphalt specialty equipment and modified equipment.

 Revenue consists of the following: